Learnosity/learnosity-sdk-nodejs/REFERENCE.md

 - Host platform (OS)
 - Platform version

 We use this data to enable better support and feature planning.
-All subsequent versions of the SDK shall include this usage tracking.

 ## Demos
 You can find a complete site with examples of Learnosity integration in our [demo site](http://demos.learnosity.com/).